 Systems of Engagement can be thought of as real-time databases, where all customer profile data are accessed in seconds.
 This plays a huge role in managing customer experience and satisfaction.
 Systems of Organization are built around marketing exploration and segment creation and quickly locating, editing, and utilizing those segments.

-Not all CDPs are created equal, but every CDP should offer a few key features and characteristics.
+Taking a closer look at Customer Data Platforms, not all CDPs are created equal, but every CDP should offer a few key features and characteristics.

 A CDP comes as a package of software that is, in most cases, modified to meet a particular business’s unique needs and goals.